johnwcowan/pdp8x/devs.md

 the 0x0020 bit is 1 if the selected device has been set read-only, the 0x0001 bits is 1 if the specified track does not exist on the selected device.
-The meaning of the other bits is device-dependent.
+The meaning of the other bits is implementation-dependent.

 DOP = 1: Disk skip on flags (DSKP).